DanaDiSG/wevo_flutter_assignment/README.md

 ## Getting Started

-This project is a Flutter application to dazzle Wevo Energy managers so they will offer me a job at their cool startup.
+This project is a Flutter application for Wevo Energy so they will offer me a job at their cool startup :)

 Good Luck!